gelonsoft/node-red-contrib-ml-rag/README.md

 ## Usage
 * rag-pdf-loader: parse PDF files to text page-by-page using LangChain PyPDFLoader
 * rag-document-splitter: split text pages to chunks using LangChain RecursiveCharacterTextSplitter
-* rag-embedding-generator: generate embeddings for text using pretrained Hugging Face sentence transformers models.
-See https://huggingface.co/models?library=sentence-transformers
+* rag-embedding-generator: generate regular dense and/or BM42 (sparse) embeddings for text using pretrained Hugging Face sentence transformers models.
+See https://huggingface.co/models?library=sentence-transformers .
+More about BM42: https://qdrant.tech/articles/bm42/
-* rag-vectordb-qdrant: awesome vector database Qdrant to store vectors/embedding and similarity search by them
+* rag-vectordb-qdrant: awesome vector database Qdrant to store vectors/embedding and similarity search by them using dense vector or BM42 or dense-BM42 hybrid search with maximal marginal relevance (MMR) post-filter.
+More about BM42: https://qdrant.tech/articles/bm42/
 * rag-local-gpt: LLM/GPT model to generate text by prompt using pretrained Hugging Face text generation models and LangChain HuggingFacePipeline.
 See https://huggingface.co/models?pipeline_tag=text-generation

 Example flows available here: